-Product managers play a key role in technology companies.
-They’re responsible for the strategy, roadmap, and feature definition your platform or product line.
-They also lead the cross-functional team responsible for improving your product.
-Such a pivotal role requires an extraordinary hire, so how do you make that excellent hire??
+Product managers play a key role in technology companies and startups.
+They’re responsible for the strategy, roadmap, and feature definition of your platform or product line.
+They also lead the cross-functional teams responsible for improving your product.
+Such a pivotal role requires an extraordinary hire, so how do you make that excellent hire?

 Don’t listen to your gut.
 While trusting your gut may have served you in the past, it’s not a hiring tool you should be relying on.
 Here’s why:

 Your gut isn’t a good predictor of job success.
 While resumes and work experience are often used to make hiring decisions, research shows these aren’t the strongest indicators of future job performance.
-Gut feels don’t cut it, either.
+Gut feel doesn’t cut it, either.
 Good product managers are great at navigating conversations.
-During the interview, you might feel completely at ease and believe this person would be a great fit for your team.
+During the interview process, you might feel completely at ease and believe this person would be a great fit for your product team.
 But are they strategic in their thinking?
 Are they good at organizing, prioritizing, and planning?
 These qualities can’t be predicted by gut feel alone.

 A bad hire is costly.
 Turnover can cost roughly 33% of an employee’s salary, according to Employee Benefit News.
 Product managers are well-paid professionals.
 The cost of making a bad hire adds up.
 In addition to the cost to find, hire, and train a new product manager, your team will be overstretched until a new product manager comes on board.

 So, how can you hire product managers who are likely to be high-performing?
 Here are four ways to start:

 1. Define the skills the product manager role requires.

 Product managers need a balance of both hard and soft skills.
 In addition to basic business competency, prioritization skills, and the ability to conduct and analyze research, product managers need to manage stakeholder relationships, influence decision-making, spearhead product development, and innovate.